PrefectHQ/prefect/docs/tutorials/first-steps.md

 ```
 </div>

-Notice is the messages surrounding the expected output, "This function doesn't do much".
+Notice the messages surrounding the expected output, "This function doesn't do much".

 By adding the `@flow` decorator to a function, function calls will create a _flow run_ &mdash; the Prefect Orion orchestration engine manages flow and task state, including inspecting their progress, regardless of where your flow code runs.